xrexonx/myEloquent/README.md

 # Don't read me!

-This pretty usefull for a smaller vanilla PHP project that doesn't require the full-stack laravel framework.
+This pretty usefull for a smaller PHP project that doesn't require the full-stack laravel framework.

 ## Installation